 The Chalford Roundhouse, a stone tower house

-Taking a break from the cutting edge Solar Decathlon homes, today we have a small house from the past.
+Today we’re going to take a look at a small house from the past.
 The Chalford Roundhouse is one of five similar houses along the Thames and Severn Canal in Gloucestershire, England.
-They were built in the 1790′s to house the families of canal workers.
+They were built in the 1790’s to house the families of canal workers.

 Text copyright 2012 SmallHouseBliss.
 All Rights Reserved.